tylerw51/tyler-solon-williams/content/pages/index.md

   - section_id: about
     type: section_content
     title: ABOUT
-    content: "Tyler's research and teaching interests include:\n\n*   Animation and the television cartoon in the United States\n\n*   Media theory and media history\n\n*   Film and comparative media studies\n\n*   American media culture.\n\nHis completed dissertation, “Understanding the Early Television Cartoon,” proposes a theoretical model explaining how animation was made for television in the early years of the medium.\n\nTyler has six years of experience teaching media studies, interpersonal communication, and rhetoric.\n\n\\###\n\nMedia theory and media history<br>\n* Film and comparative media studies\r\nAmerican media culture.\n"
+    content: "Tyler's research and teaching interests include:\n\n*   Animation and the television cartoon in the United States\n\n*   Media theory and media history\n\n*   Film and comparative media studies\n\n*   American media culture.\n\nHis completed dissertation, “Understanding the Early Television Cartoon,” proposes a theoretical model explaining how animation was made for television in the early years of the medium.\n\nTyler has six years of experience teaching media studies, interpersonal communication, and rhetoric.\n\n\\###\n\nMedia theory and media history<br>Film and comparative media studies\r\nAmerican media culture.\n"
     actions: []
 seo:
   title: Stackbit Fresh Theme